Code-Institute-Submissions/overlay-test/README.md

 Tested on Chrome, Firefox, Brave, Internet Explorer, Microsoft Edge, Safari.

 When using Internet Explorer the test doesn't run, the buttons are not build and the colour scheme is not shown.
 This is because Internet Explorer is not compatible with some of the latest JavaScript and CSS releases.
 I have added a message at the bottom of the instructions to let users know to use an alternative browser to run the test.
-In  a future releases of the project given more time I would like to make the test compatible with Internet Explorer
+In  a future releases of the project given more time I would like to make the test compatible with Internet Explorer.

 ### OS Compatibility
  iOS, Android 10, and Windows 10. -